-\paragraph{Main result and contributions.} Denote by $L_n^*$ the optimal total context-sensitive loss (sum of type-I and type-II losses, optimised over decision rules) for $n$ i.i.d.\ observations under Assumption~\ref{ass:phi-factorised}.
-Our main theorem (Theorem~\ref{thm:optimal-sum-loss}) establishes an exact single-letter logarithmic asymptotic:
+Let $L_n^*$ denote the optimal total context-sensitive loss (sum of weighted type-I and type-II losses, minimised over decision rules) for $n$ i.i.d.\ observations under Assumption~\ref{ass:phi-factorised}.
+Our main theorem (Theorem~\ref{thm:optimal-sum-loss}) proves the single-letter logarithmic asymptotic